 This is probably London’s biggest foodie plus point.
 We don’t have a particularly strong food culture of our own.
 We’ve embraced the foods and traditions from so many peoples and places.
 Some were blown here along trade winds from spice islands and tropical paradise.
 Some came with refugees or immigrants looking for work and a better life.

 There has to be few places on this earth that has such a vast array of foods from around the world.
 Go to a street food market here in London and you probably won’t find any British food there.
-You’ll find venders selling Japanese, Moroccan, Russian, Italian, Polish, Thai, Chinese, African, and any number of other cuisines.
+You’ll find vendors selling Japanese, Moroccan, Russian, Italian, Polish, Thai, Chinese, African, and any number of other cuisines.

 Those following me for a while will be fully aware of my love for Thai food.
 I’m often asked if it’s difficult for me to cook Thai here in the UK.
 The answer is no!
 Most of the ingredients I need are available at any standard supermarket.
-Not just Thai, you can buy Polish meats and breads, Chinese sauces, Caribbean jerk seasoning, Indian spices, and much more.
+Not just Thai, you can buy Polish meats and breads, Chinese sauces, Caribbean jerk seasoning, Indian and Pakistani foods, and much more.
 London is a culinary magpie.

 So another answer to the question of how to eat like a local is to enjoy anything and everything that the cuisines of the world has to offer because most of it is available here in London.
 Nothing says home like food.
 Nothing says friendship like sitting and eating together.
 To know each other’s food is to know each other.